 What are small business grants?

-Small business grants are a form of from government agencies, and other organizations (like accelerator programs and universities) to help with various stages of your ’ development.
-Grants can range from a few hundred dollars to six-figure sums to help with buying new equipment, buff up your online presence, hiring employees, or expanding your overseas.
+Small business grants are a form of funding from government agencies, and other organizations (like accelerator programs and universities) to help with the various stages of your business’s development.
+Grants can range from a few hundred dollars to six-figure sums to help with buying new equipment, buffing up your online presence, hiring employees, or expanding your business overseas.

-Unlike a small , grants don’t need to be repaid and they are reported as taxable income.
-From that perspective, it’s basically !
+Unlike a small business loan, grants don’t need to be repaid and they are reported as taxable income.
+From that perspective, it’s basically free money!

 How small business grants in Canada work

-Unlike winning the lottery, small , companies can help boost job growth, support under-represented demographics, or further innovation in specific industries or regions—and assessors are looking for the people who have the best chances of returning value that exceeds the initial investment. grants are given out selectively and intentionally.
-With the aid of
+Unlike winning the lottery, small business grants are given out selectively and intentionally.
+With the aid of grant funding, companies can help boost job growth, support under-represented demographics, or further innovation in specific industries or regions—and grant assessors are looking for the people who have the best chances of returning a value that exceeds the initial investment.

-While the criteria changes from grant to grant, they’ll include a set of questions about your company, which may include:
+While every grant has different criteria, most applications include a set of questions about your company, which may include:

-As the reward value increases, so do the application criteria and the effort you have to put into the , with larger grants requiring anything from audited financial statements, feasibility studies and more.
+As the reward value increases, so do the application criteria and the effort you have to put into the grant, with larger grants requiring anything from audited financial statements, feasibility studies and more.

-While grant applications can be labour intensive and competitive, the benefits might make it worth it for you.
-Just imagine it: thousands of dollars on the books to prove your model, buy new equipment, hire more personnel, or whatever else it is that you need to level up your company.
-Plus, there’s usually free and advice provided to help you perfect your elevator pitch, plan and company goals—a totally underrated but remarkably useful exercise.
+While grant applications can be labour-intensive and competitive, the benefits might make it worth it for you.
+Just imagine it: thousands of dollars on the books to prove your business model, buy new equipment, hire more personnel, or whatever else it is that you need to level up your company.
+Plus, there’s usually free mentorship and advice provided to help you perfect your elevator pitch, business plan and company goals—a totally underrated but remarkably useful exercise.

 Drawbacks to small business grants

-, free learning resources and a chance to finesse your plan—what’s not to love?
+Free money, free learning resources and a chance to finesse your business plan—what’s not to love?
 But while the money is out there, there’s a lot to consider when it comes to deciding whether you want to go this route.
 Here are a few of them.

 It’s a numbers game

-There’s almost no guarantee of receiving a . once you apply for it. openings can garner thousands of applicants for a limited amount of money, and even perfectly suitable applicants can get edged out due to the sheer volume of applicants.
-That’s why you never want to hedge your bets on just one
+There’s almost no guarantee of receiving a grant once you apply for it.
+Grant openings can garner thousands of applicants for a limited amount of money, and even perfectly suitable applicants can get edged out due to the sheer volume of applicants.
+That’s why you never want to hedge your bets on just one grant application.

 Grant applications are time and resource-consuming

-Because of the competitiveness of the grants and the unique criteria of each , you may end up spending a lot of time and effort spent on an outcome that isn’t guaranteed.
+Because of the competitiveness of the grants and the unique criteria of each grant application, you may end up spending a lot of time and effort spent on an outcome that isn’t guaranteed.

-Businesses that have an aggressive grant funding strategy often have to delegate a member of the team to keep track of grants and pull together application materials, and bring in a writer to finesse the language.
+Businesses that have an aggressive grant funding strategy often have to delegate a member of the team to keep track of grants and pull together application materials and bring in a grant writer to finesse the language.

 It can take a long time to receive funding